Pavel-Kubica/anonymizer/README.md

 Provide a table with ready made totals of served traffic for any combination of resource ID, HTTP status, cache status and IP address.
-The totals need to be queried efficiently, in seconds at best, for on-demand rendering of traffic charts in a popFront-end such as Grafana.
+The totals need to be queried efficiently, in seconds at best, for on-demand rendering of traffic charts in a front-end such as Grafana.

 Characterize the aggregated select query time to show the table architecture is fit for purpose.
 Provide an estimate of disk space required given